martinstanek/bucket/readme.md

     -w, --workdir : Path to the working directory during bundling If no directory provided, the current executable directory will be used -v, --verbose : Turn on internal logs
-    -d, --delete : Delete the output directory after the installation -c, --check : Check the prerequisites and the manifest if provided
 ```

 ```